buzzn/broker-evaluation/api.md

 # Broker Api
 Each call returns the HTTP code `200` or an HTTP error code with an optional error object: `{"errorName": string, "errorDescription": string}`.
-Attention: Each call requires a logged-in user!
-The session token is sent via the according authorization header (exception: `/set-password`).
+Attention: Most calls require a logged-in user!
+The session token is sent via the according authorization header (exceptions: `/set-password`, `/community-global-challenge`).
 If the session has expired, each request will result in a `401` error code and an according error object.
 We use POSIX time for all date/time values.